juliadyrdal/portfolio-nuxt/content/projects/kviss/index.md

 ::SectionCopy
 #text
 'Kviss' is a web application where users can create quizes and play against their friends or test themselves solo.
-The app leverages AI to create the quiz for you.
+The app leverages AI (GPT-model 4o) to create the quiz for you.
 Simply enter a theme, level of difficulty, number of questions and invite your friends!
 ::

 ::SectionCopy